litt1e-p/LPHorizontalSlideView/README.md

 # LPHorizontalSlideView
-a UI component to show or hide a view from horizontal direction with some animations
+a UI component to show or hide a view from horizontal direction with some animation